Employment Law

 Can I Record the Harassment?

-You should always document harassment as soon as possible after it happens – whether in personal notes, emails to co-workers or supervisors, a notetaking app, etc. Having contemporaneous documentation is always best because memories are imperfect, particularly when you are in a traumatic situation.
+You should always document harassment as soon as possible after it happens whether in personal notes, emails to coworkers or supervisors, a note-taking app, etc. Having contemporaneous documentation is always best because memories are imperfect, particularly when you are in a traumatic situation.

-Often, our clients ask whether they can record their harasser.
+Often, our clients ask whether they can record their harassers.
 You should know that California law requires consent from all parties to record a confidential conversation.
 If there is a reasonable expectation of privacy, the law prevents you from recording your harasser.

 Passionate & Talented Legal Professionals in Your Corner

-At King & Siegel LLP, we understand that sexual harassment cases are complicated and stressful because clients are forced to revisit a traumatizing event throughout their case.
 Our compassionate lawyers empathize with the difficult position our clients are put in if they want to pursue justice for sexual harassment, which is why we are committed to using our full resources and extensive knowledge of the law to fight for them.

 Our experienced legal team also handles other types of employment law cases, including cases surrounding: